-Legal malpractice is based on "an attorney's duty to exercise due care or to honor express contract commitments."22 An attorney is liable for malpractice when the attorney fails to exercise that degree of skill and diligence ordinarily used under the same or similar circumstances by other members of the legal profession.23
+Legal malpractice is based on "an attorney's duty to exercise due care or to honor express contract commitments."
+An attorney is liable for malpractice when the attorney fails to exercise that degree of skill and diligence ordinarily used under the same or similar circumstances by other members of the legal profession.

-The question of what is an issue of law and what is an issue of fact has, historically, "posed problems in legal malpractice cases."24 It is clear that when the facts are ascertained, "the question of negligence or want of skill is a question of law for the court."25 In Missouri, "the jury's role as factfinder remains intact in a malpractice case without regard to who would have been or who was the factfinder in the underlying case."26 In Flavan v.
-Cundiff, the Eastern District Court of Appeals favorably cited the proposition that issues of law in the underlying action.27 Thus, issues of law in underlying actions, like the statute of frauds defense analyzed in Flavan, remain issues to be decided by the judge in malpractice action.28
+The question of what is an issue of law and what is an issue of fact has, historically, "posed problems in legal malpractice cases."
+It is clear that when the facts are ascertained, "the question of negligence or want of skill is a question of law for the court."
+In Missouri, "the jury's role as factfinder remains intact in a malpractice case without regard to who would have been or who was the factfinder in the underlying case."
+In Flavan v.
+Cundiff, the Eastern District Court of Appeals favorably cited the proposition that issues of law in the underlying action do not become issues for the jury in a malpractice action.
+Thus, issues of law in underlying actions, like the statute of frauds defense analyzed in Flavan, remain issues to be decided by the judge in malpractice actions.

-Except in cases where the standard of care for an attorney is displayed in a "clear and palpable" manner, an expert is required to establish a legal malpractice action.29 "In order to escape the requirement of expert testimony, the alleged negligence or the question of negligence, must be clear and palpable to a jury of laymen, not a trial judge, although the trial judge is considered to be an expert."30 Despite the trial judge's status as an expert, the trial judge "sets aside his own expertise and becomes a layman."31 are not causal in fact; it will include items that are causal in fact but that would be unreasonable to base liability upon because they are too far removed from the ultimate injury or damage."35 Although the causal connection is a question of fact, cause cannot be based on speculation or conjection.36 Additionally, when there is an intervening cause for the plaintiff's injury, the court shall interpose its judgment.37
+Except in cases where the standard of care for an attorney is displayed in a "clear and palpable" manner, an expert is required to establish a legal malpractice action.
+"In order to escape the requirement of expert testimony, the alleged negligence or the question of negligence, must be clear and palpable to a jury of laymen, not a trial judge, although the trial judge is considered to be an expert."
+Despite the trial judge's status as an expert, the trial judge "sets aside his own expertise and becomes a layman."

-A plaintiff must establish both causation in fact, otherwise known as "but-for" causation, and proximate causation.32 Therefore, a plaintiff must both prove the "case within a case" by showing that plaintiff would have received a different result but for the attorney's negligence and prove that the injury to plaintiff was a reasonable and probable consequence of the attorney's negligence.33
+A plaintiff must establish both causation in fact, otherwise known as "but-for" causation, and proximate causation.
+Therefore, a plaintiff must both prove the "case within a case" by showing that plaintiff would have received a different result but for the attorney's negligence and prove that the injury to plaintiff was a reasonable and probable consequence of the attorney's negligence.